Photographer Captures Bald Eagle Snatching Fish From Alaskan Waters

 They can spot fish from a great height and grab them gently with their paws stretched out in front.

 Wildlife enthusiasts often overlook the ecological significance of bald eagles.
-According to Dr. Carl Safina, an ecologist and author, their hunting prowess plays a critical role in maintaining ecosystem balance.
-Safina's research indicates that by preying on sick or weaker fish, eagles help ensure the health of fish populations.
+Their hunting prowess plays a critical role in maintaining ecosystem balance.
+Research indicates that by preying on sick or weaker fish, eagles help ensure the health of fish populations.

 Alan Murphy, a highly experienced wildlife photographer, travels to this region annually to observe and photograph the majestic bald eagles.